Shipping Pre-registered Keys

 Work with your Yubico CSM to obtain these IDs.

-• Where do I view errors with the FIDO Pre-reg template?
+• Where do I view errors with the Yubico FIDO Pre-reg template?

 As an Okta Administrator, errors and successes can be viewed in the FIDO Pre-reg Workflow Execution History.
 For more information, see the Okta Execution History documentation.